 This Rib Country BBQ review is NOT sponsored.

-It has been a while since I’ve done a restaurant review, but it has also been a while since we went out to eat anywhere.
-Actually, I can end that sentence there.
-I was going to say, “it has been a while since we went out to eat anywhere where everyone has cleared their plates.”
-But really, with the state of the world, we haven’t been going out to eat.
-We did go to Murphy, North Carolina recently, though, and went out to eat.
+It has been a while since I’ve done a restaurant review, but it has also been a while since we went out to eat anywhere where everyone has cleared their plates.
+We did go to Murphy, North Carolina recently, though, and went out to eat, and no one had leftovers.
 Hence, this Rib Country BBQ review was born.

 This is noted above, but I just wanted to note it again.
 This Rib Country BBQ review is not sponsored.
 We found Rib Country BBQ on our own.
 And I had no intention of blogging about it.
 But we actually did really enjoy it, and my mom happened to take a lot of photos while we were there, so I decided to do a full review.